10 Nail Problems You Need to Know About

 Related Conditions: Fungal infection or possible gastrointestinal disorders that may prevent absorption of adequate nutrients for nail health (13).

-Nutrient Deficiencies: Boost your concentration of zinc you are taking into your diet to improve your gut health, immunity and increase nutrient assimilation by the body.
+Nutrient Deficiencies: Boost the concentration of zinc you are taking into your diet to improve your gut health, and immunity and increase nutrient assimilation by the body.

 Additional Recommendations: Eradicate the white spots resulting from a fungal infection with a variety of recommendations previously mentioned.